still-n0thing/RFID-based-Attendance-System/README.md

 ```

-## Instructions to run Python code
+## Instructions for running Python code

 Run in terminal :
 ```zsh